 CPI-444 and atezolizumab are immunotherapy drugs that boost the power of the immune system for recognizing and killing cancer cells.
 CPI-444 is an investigational drug that does this by blocking a protein called the adenosine receptor, while atezolizumab blocks a protein called PD-L1.
 In this study, researchers want to find the best dose of CPI-444 to give alone and in combination with atezolizumab in patients with metastatic solid tumors that have come back or continued growing despite treatment.

-Atezolizumab is approved for treating bladder cancer; its use in this study is considered investigational.
+Atezolizumab is approved for treating bladder and lung cancers; its use in this study is considered investigational.
 CPI-444 is taken orally (by mouth), while atezolizumab is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: